 2. Increased thirst

-The frequent urination that is necessary to remove excess sugar from the blood can result in the body losing additional water.
-Over time, this can cause dehydration and lead to a person feeling more thirsty than usual.
+The frequent urination necessary to remove excess sugar from the blood can result in the body losing additional water.
+Over time, this can cause dehydration and make a person feel more thirsty than usual.

-People with diabetes often do not get enough energy from the food they eat.
+People with diabetes often do not get enough energy from their food.